How do you make time for homeschooling? We wear more hats than we know what to do with and we get burnt out. Our kids are always with us. We are busy.

 Now, a homeschool schedule does not have to be rigid.
 It can be flexible.
-I shared our real life homeschool schedule.
+I shared our real-life homeschool schedule and you can use it as your own sample homeschool schedule if you wish.
 I don’t even put a start time on our schedule. it has become more of a routine.
 Somedays we start at 8:30, some days it’s 9:30 but our routine is always the same and the goal is always to be done by 1.
 If you need help planning your homeschool day, check out Five Simple Tips to Help You Schedule Your Homeschool Day where I laid out step by step how to come up with a homeschool schedule that will work for your family,

 How many times have you been ready to start school and the phone rang?
 How about someone knocking on the door, or the need to quickly respond to that email?

 No, No, NO!
 These are all distractions and the need eliminated from your homeschool day.
 Put the phone on silent.
 Believe me, life will not end if you don’t answer that phone.
 But, what if it’s important?
 I kind of cheat.
 Because I do wonder the same thing.
 So, I have a fit bit.
 I put my phone in the other room.
 If it rings, or I get a text, I can see at the flick of my wrist who it is 95% of the time it is NOT important and I wait and deal with it after school.

 Other homeschool distractions include child’s tablets, windows that are open, movies playing in the background.
 Or something else that your child is distracted by.
 Eliminate any and all things that may hinder getting school done.